Francesco-Sch/prompt-slam/README.md

 In this gamemode two contestants play against each other simultaneously.
 In the beginning they will both get an instruction on what they need to generate.
-They then have one minutes to simultaneously create a prompt.
-After that minute is over, they both click 'Generate' to generate an image.
+They then have one minutes to simultaneously create a prompt. after that one minute is over, they both click 'Generate' to generate an image.

 The crowd then decides which of the contestant has generated the better image and that constestant goes to the next round.